Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Company types and criteria

-The Directive is aimed at large companies that play a significant role in the European economy.
+The directive was aimed at large companies that play a significant role in the European economy.
 But which companies are specifically obliged to report?

 It applies to all companies that meet the following criteria: